CyberNinjas/pam_aad/README.md

 ### required_group_id

-[Optional] - if provided, will check if the user authenticating to the application is part of the group specified.
+Checks if the user authenticating to the application is part of the group specified.
 This allows you to restrict access to certain machines to specific members of your organization.
-If not provided, pam_aad will not check any group IDs and will authenticate the user regardless of what groups they are a part of.

 ### Current behavior